nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list patients
+1. User requests to list filtered patients
-2. MedInfo shows a list of patients
+2. MedInfo shows a list of filtered patients
-3. User requests to edit a specific patient in the list by NRIC
+3. User requests to edit a specific patient in the list by index number
     1. The following can be edited:
        - Status
        - Ward